truonghoangnguyen/nikaya2/docs/.scripts/nm-all-out/102-the-five-and-three.md

 [^948]: The "fear and disgust with personality" is an aspect of vibhavatanha, the craving for non-existence.
 The annihilationist view to which it gives rise still involves an identification of personality with self - a self that is annihilated at death - and thus, despite his denial, it binds the theorist to the round of existence.

 [^949]: So far only four of the original five classes of speculations about the future have been analysed, yet the Buddha speaks as if they were all explicated.
-MA tries to resolve the problem by explaining that assertions of "Nibbāna here and now" were comprised by the terms "percipient of unity" and "percipient of diversity" in $ 3.
-This explanation, however, is not convincing. $\overline{\mathrm{N}} \mathrm{m}$, in Ms, had added the heading "Nibbāna Here and Now" over $ 17, and $\S \S 17-21$ do seem to correspond with the last four of the five doctrines of Nibbāna here and now in the Brahmajāla.
-However, this interpretation seems contradicted by $ 13 and by the phrase used in $\S 17, \S 19$ and $ 21, "with the relinquishing of views about the past and the future," which would exclude the doctrines of Nibbāna here and now.
+MA tries to resolve the problem by explaining that assertions of "Nibbāna here and now" were comprised by the terms "percipient of unity" and "percipient of diversity" in §3.
+This explanation, however, is not convincing. Ñm, in Ms, had added the heading "Nibbāna Here and Now" over §17, and $\S \S 17-21$ do seem to correspond with the last four of the five doctrines of Nibbāna here and now in the Brahmajāla.
+However, this interpretation seems contradicted by §13 and by the phrase used in $\S 17, \S 19$ and §21, "with the relinquishing of views about the past and the future," which would exclude the doctrines of Nibbāna here and now.
 The problem seems insoluble, and raises the question whether a passage on Nibbāna here and now was not lost in the course of the sutta's oral transmission.
 In the Brahmajāla the five doctrines are the asser- tion of sensual pleasures and the four jhānas to be the self's attainment of supreme Nibbāna here and now.

 [^950]: This view includes all four of the eternalists who speculate about the past mentioned in the Brahmajala.